 So, how is a credit card different from a debit card?
 To understand credit versus debit, you need to know what a credit card is and what credit cards can offer that debit cards can’t.

 Let’s start with how a debit card works.
-When you use a debit card to make a purchase, the cost of the item you are buying is deducted—or debited—from a linked bank account.
+When you use a debit card to make a purchase, the cost of the item you are buying is deducted — or debited — from a linked bank account.
 Think of it as a cash-equivalent payment tool.
-Debit cards may be plastic, but every time you pay with debit you’re actually spending cash you’ve deposited into a bank account.
+Debit cards may be plastic, but every time you pay with a debit card, you’re actually spending cash you’ve deposited into a bank account.

-A credit card is a different story.
-Think of it as a card that literally offers you credit—that is, the ability to buy something now and pay for it later.
+A credit card is different.
+Think of it as a card that literally offers you credit — that is, the ability to buy something now and pay for it later.
 If you can’t pay off your credit card bill in full, you have the option to pay it off over time.
-Yes, most credit card issuers charge interest on unpaid balances, but for some people, the flexibility of carrying a balance when they need to is more than worth the extra interest charges.
+Most credit card issuers charge interest on unpaid balances, but for some people, the flexibility of carrying a balance when they need to is more than worth the extra interest charges.